Chambord Castle Tickets

 How much time do I need to explore the castle?

-A typical visit takes around 2 to 3 hours, but exploring the gardens and estate can add extra time—simply because they are massive.
+A typical visit takes around 2 to 3 hours, but exploring the gardens and estate can add an extra hour or two—simply because they are massive.

 Are guided tours available?